OUCH Newsletter

 Subject: PayPal Receipt for Your Payment to AT&T Wireless

 Bait: An email asking you to confirm/update/verify your account data at PayPal by visiting the embedded link.
-When you visit the site, it gathers your personal account information such as Logon ID and password by means of a spoofed Web page.
+When you visit the site, it gathers your personal

 Security Tip: PayPal never sends their users emails requesting personal details.
 The REAL URL of the spoof website looks nothing like the actual PayPal URL.